-- Treat children with dignity, respect and fairness, and have proper regard for their interests, rights, safety and welfare - Listen carefully to what a child is saying - Value each child for who they are - Encouraging and praising children wherever possible - Recognising the unique contribution a child can make going to the toilet)
+- Treat children with dignity, respect and fairness, and have proper regard for their interests, rights, safety and welfare - Listen carefully to what a child is saying - Value each child for who they are - Encouraging and praising children wherever possible - Recognise the unique contribution a child can make

-2. By example
+2. Lead By Example

-- Work in a responsible, transparent and accountable way - Be prepared to challenge unacceptable behaviour in both children and other workers - Be prepared to be challenged by a child or an adult working with children - Respect a child's right to privacy to maintain personal dignity (for example when Life Church Bath
+- Work in a responsible, transparent and accountable way - Be prepared to challenge unacceptable behaviour in both children and other workers - Be prepared to be challenged by a child or an adult working with children - Respect a child's right to privacy to maintain personal dignity (for example going to the toilet) - Avoid any behaviour that could be perceived as bullying, emotional abuse, harassment, physical abuse, spiritual abuse or sexual abuse (including

-- Avoid any behaviour that could be perceived as bullying, emotional abuse, harassment, physical abuse, spiritual abuse or sexual abuse (including inappropriate physical contact such as rough play and inappropriate language or gestures) - Seek advice from someone with greater experience when necessary.
+- inappropriate physical contact such as rough play and inappropriate language or gestures). - Seek advice from someone with greater experience when necessary.
 This may be your team leader for that morning, the Youth Pastor or Children's Pastor or a member of the Safeguarding Team.

-3. One to one contact
+3. One-to-One Contact

-- Work in an open environment and avoid private or unobserved situations.
-Stay in the same room whenever possible. - Let another team member know if you have to talk in a more private setting with a child, wherever possible staying within hailing distance - In a 1:1 mentoring style relationship please follow the specific guidelines for this
+- Mentoring, 1:1 pastoring youth and 'Youth Connect' is the only activity where it is permitted for one adult to work with one child. - Work in an open environment and avoid private or unobserved situations.
+Stay in the same room as the rest of the group whenever possible. - Let another team member know if you have to talk in a more private setting with a child, wherever possible staying within hailing distance. - In a 1:1 mentoring style relationship please follow the specific guidelines for this.